Gorillas test positive for coronavirus at San Diego park

 “This is wildlife, and they have their own resiliency and can heal differently than we do,” Peterson said.

-The safari park on Monday added new precautionary measures for its staff, including requiring face shields and eye goggles when working in contact with the animals.
+The safari park on Monday added more safety measures for its staff, including requiring face shields and eye goggles when working in contact with the animals.

+The confirmation that gorillas are susceptible to the coronavirus contributes to information about how the pandemic may affect these species in their native habitats where they come into contact with humans and human materials, the park officials said.

+San Diego Zoo Safari Park plans to share what it learns with health officials, conservationists and scientists to develop steps to protect gorillas in the forests of Africa.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.